invasive-plant-detection/plant_detection_model/README.md

 ## Run the fastapi web server 🚀

-1. Go the the src directory `cd src/api`
+1. Go the the root directory
 2. Run the server using `uvicorn app.main:app --reload`

 ## Run the tests 🧪

-1. Go the the src directory `cd src/api`
+1. Go the the root directory
-2. Run the tests with unittest using `python -m unittest`
+2. Run the tests with unittest using `python -m unittest discover -s src/api/tests -p "test_*.py"`

 ## Guidelines 📖